TheNathanSpace/CC-Programs/README.md

 To do list:

- - Adjustable speed based on items in inventory
+ - Random chance turning
- - Reverse speed (lower = slower)
+ - Nest